Kurdish vs Belarusian

 Kurdish vs Belarusian Difficulty

 The Kurdish vs Belarusian difficulty level basically depends on the number of Kurdish Alphabets and Belarusian Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Kurdish and Belarusian are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Kurdish and Belarusian, which language is harder to learn?
-Time required to learn Kurdish is 4 weeks while to learn Belarusian time required is Not Available.
+Time required to learn Kurdish is 4 weeks while to learn Belarusian time required is 44 weeks.